 Before applying for the API ICP exam candidates must ensure that they meet the minimum requirements defined by API.
 The table sets out the requirements for API 510/570/653

-The API examination is held within a Prometric Test Centre.
+The API examination is held within a Prometric Test Centre or can also be completed remotely.
 There is a vast range of Prometric Test Centres located worldwide.
 Please visit the Prometric website to check available Prometric test centre locations near you.

-The API exam application is completed online at the API website.
-You will be asked to provide evidence of previous relevant employment and experience.
-This experience will be verified by API who will contact the references you provide.
-At the time of completing your application, you will be asked to pay the relevant API registration fee.
+On submitting your application, you will be asked to pay the relevant API registration fee.
 This varies depending on the exam you are registering for.
 Following API’s successful review and approval of your application, you will be provided with an exam eligibility ID number.
-You will need this number to book your exam with PROMETRIC.
+You require this number to book your exam with PROMETRIC.
 You will be provided with a link to PROMETRIC during your

 API application.
-They have a range of locations throughout the world, with the UK sites located in Manchester, London, Glasgow, and Edinburgh.
+They have a range of test centers throughout the world, with the UK sites located in Manchester, London, Glasgow, and Edinburgh.
 For information on further test center locations please visit the PROMETRIC website for further information.

 No, the fee payable to Wilkinson Coutts is for the API ICP Exam Preparation Training only.
 The API exam registration fee is payable direct to API on completion of submitting your exam application.